hrustad1017/authServer/README.md

 If you want to just install a NPM package I have created authserver-ez which you just need to install, require, and pass an options array to the authServer constructor.
 Check it out at https://www.npmjs.com/package/authserver-ez

+If you have questions or comments please email me at hrustad1017@gmail.com

 # REQUIREMENTS

 nodejs (I use version 12.4.0)